abdiyaB/Keswa/Keswa/README.md

 ## Introduction
 A Web application that provides easier ways to donate clothes for the people in need, it contains:
-- delivering donors clothes to cherity
+- Delivering donors clothes to cherity
-- donating money for charity
+- Donating money for charity
-- volunteering oppurtunities
+- Volunteering oppurtunities
-- social sharing
+- Social sharing

 ## How to run the applicationm:
-1. install the zip fine
+1. install the zip file

 ## Team members: